-- 4.034 The detailed report will illustrate the themes that have emerged by using: - the example of an imaginary government department; and - actual case studies. - 4.035 We have created a cameo of an imaginary government department - the Department of History and Ideas (DHI) - which is automating its core business processes to provide Internet access to citizens.
+We illustrate the themes that have emerged by using:

+- the example of an imaginary government department; and - actual case studies.

+We have created a cameo of an imaginary government department - the Department of History and Ideas (DHI) - which is automating its core business processes to provide Internet access to citizens.
 The programme is in trouble because the DHI has made all the major mistakes possible.
-The cameo is not based on an actual case, but built up from events that have actually occurred in a range of public sector entities. - 4.036 In the detailed report, each episode of the DHI story will look like this:
+The cameo - while fictional - is built up from events that have actually occurred in a range of public sector entities.

+Each episode of the DHI story looks like this: